Our Team

 [email protected]

 Rachel Culley is the GIS Analyst & Planner at Tri-State Trails.
-She is passionate about the power active transportation has to improve economic vitality, public health, and civic equity.
 A graduate of the University of Cincinnati’s Bachelor of Urban Planning program at the College of Design, Architecture, Art, and Planning, with a Certificate of GIS, Rachel supported Tri-State Trails' Trail Monitoring Program in 2018 and 2019.
-Since 2020, Rachel has been supporting Tri-State Trails' Regional Trails Plan database management, Trail Monitoring Program, community outreach, grant writing, membership, and research efforts.
-Rachel's ultimate goal is to help Tri-State Trails make more informed, equitable decisions based on geospatial and data analysis.
-Reach out to Rachel for all of your GIS, Trail Monitoring, and membership inquiries.
+Since 2020, Rachel has been managing Tri-State Trails' Regional Trails Plan database management, Trail Monitoring Program, as well as supporting community outreach efforts, fee-for-service projects, and membership.
+As of 2025, Rachel serves on the Board of Trustees for the Camp Washington Urban Redevelopment Corporation.

 Caitlin Sparks